 The first thing I would suggest is to seek independent financial advice as your wider personal and financial circumstances need to be taken into consideration before you do anything.
 For example, how old are you?
 Are you a high rate income tax payer?
 Are you married?
 If so you may want to put investments in your wife’s name if she is a non-tax payer?
 Do you have outstanding debts?
 How much do you earn?
 Are you investing for income or capital growth, or both?
 What is your attitude to risk?
 What is your investment timescale and do you need access to the capital?

-So of course I can only give generic information about investing but I want to give you some idea of your options.
+If you don't already have one, you can contact one of our recommended financial advisers.
+Of course I can only give generic information about investing but I want to give you some idea of your options.

-As stated above, your personal circumstances will in part determine where and how you invest along with your investment objective.
+As stated earlier, your personal circumstances will also determine where and how you invest along with your investment objective.
 Broadly speaking investment objectives fall into one of 3 categories 1) investing for income 2) investing for growth and 3) a combination of the two.

 If you need to draw an income from your investments then those that will meet your objective most effectively will be income generating assets.
 This can include rental yield from property, dividends from company shares with good dividend payment histories, coupons from bonds, interest from cash deposits etc. The key is that if you are truly focused on generating income then you may need to accept fluctuations in the capital sum invested, especially if you take on more investment risk in search of a greater level of income.

 If you are investing for growth generally speaking this can involve a greater level of risk as investors are focused on the long term return before needing to draw on their investments, giving time for the value of the investments to recover from any market downturns.
 By way of example a company which historically hasn't paid dividends, instead reinvesting any cash in expanding the business hopefully rewarding investors through appreciation of its share price; would be classed as a growth investment.